 About Route Tables

-Route tables enable you to control subnet traffic routing thanks to routes that you create in them.
-Every Virtual Private Cloud (VPC) is created with a default route table that you can modify, but you can also create your own custom route table for each subnet.
+Route tables enable you to control Subnet traffic routing thanks to routes that you create in them.
+Every Net is created with a default route table that you can modify, but you can also create your own custom route table for each Subnet.

-You can route traffic to different elements like an Internet gateway or a VPC endpoint.
-Traffic targeting an IP of the VPC CIDR block is always locally routed.
+You can route traffic to different elements like an internet gateway or a Net access point.
+Traffic targeting an IP of the Net CIDR block is always locally routed.

 Route Tables and Subnets

 Route tables control network traffic routing thanks to rules called routes that indicate where network traffic is directed.
-They are created for a VPC and are used by its router, which is automatically created within your VPC, to determine how to route traffic.
+They are created for a Net and are used by its router, which is automatically created within your Net, to determine how to route traffic.

-Any subnet in a VPC must be associated with a route table, which controls routing for all instances in the subnet.
-A same route table can be associated with several subnets, but a subnet can only be associated with a single route table.
+Any Subnet in a Net must be associated with a route table, which controls routing for all virtual machines (VMs) in the Subnet.
+A same route table can be associated with several Subnets, but a Subnet can only be associated with a single route table.

-In the following schema, each subnet is associated with a route table.
-Instances in Subnet 1 can access the Internet through the Internet gateway, and instances in Subnet 2 can access an object storage service using the VPC endpoint.
+In the following schema, each Subnet is associated with a route table.
+VMs in Subnet 1 can access the internet through the internet gateway, and VMs in Subnet 2 can access an object storage service using the Net access point.

-For more information about routes to an Internet gateway and to a VPC endpoint, see the Routes and Routing Options section below.
+For more information about routes to an internet gateway and to a Net access point, see the Routes and Routing Options section below.

 Main Route Table and Custom Route Tables